4 Apps to Help You Choose Chords in Your Songs

 Who’s it for: Cthulhu is for people who write in the DAW and producers who are actively participating in the writing/arranging process.

-Whether your writing in a DAW or sitting down with a guitar and Spire Studio, there are lots of tools out there which can help you come up with some stellar harmonic progressions.
+Whether you're writing in a DAW or sitting down with a guitar and recording with Spire Studio and the Spire app, there are lots of tools out there which can help you come up with some stellar harmonic progressions.
 If you’re a seasoned harmonic pro or a newbie to the game, there’s something in here for everyone.
 So the question is, which chords will you choose?